Facebook Pixel vs Google Analytics conversion tracking discrepancies can be confusing.

 The collected data determines what ads to show users that will most likely convert within the Ad Sets specified attribution window.

-You can define delivery attribution at the bottom of the ad sets edit panel:
+You can define Optimization & Delivery at the bottom of the ad sets edit panel:

-If your primary conversion is not generating enough conversions in this time frame, you can substitute your primary conversion with soft conversions such as an engaged user or add to cart.
+Tip: If your primary conversion is not generating enough conversions in this time frame, you can substitute your primary conversion.
+Use soft conversions higher in the funnel such as an engaged user or add to cart, instead.

-GA as a reporting platform provides a wealth of on-site user behavior and insights as to how users navigate the site and walk through the funnel before converting.
+As a reporting platform, Google Analytics, provides a wealth of on-site user behavior and insight as to how users navigate the site and walk through the funnel before converting.

 Google Analytics Conversion Attribution